| Home | Features | Cooking Dictionary | Cook-&-Book Reviews | Read the Articles | CooksRecipes.com Store |

 The flavors of pear, maple and sweet potato make a wonderful cool-weather marriage with pork.
 Choose pears that are firm-ripe for this skillet dish.
-Accompanied with a mixed cabbage cole slaw and hot French bread.
+Accompany with a mixed cabbage coleslaw and hot French bread.

 2 tablespoons honey mustard